Histamine Production

 A "I react to everything" pattern often reflects high HDC production combined with the DAO/HNMT clearance variants covered as a Phase 1 exemplar.
 Which HDC variant you carry decides whether production is a baseline contributor — and where mast-cell-stabilizing supplements fit relative to dietary-histamine and clearance levers.

 Histamine Production is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →